 It’s spooky szn and Halloween events are happening all over New Jersey.
-Here are some can’t-miss things to do this month:
+Here are some can’t-miss things to do on All Hallows’ Eve, which is a Friday this year:

 Glow!
 The Spooky Speedway